1austrartsua1/projSplitFit/docs/install.rst

 Installation
 ###############

-*ProjSplitFit* depends on NumPy and SciPy.
+*ProjSplitFit* depends on NumPy and SciPy and has been tested exclusively with Python 3.7.

-Linux terminal Install
+Linux terminal
 =======================

 Using Git, navigate to the directory of the desired location, type::

   $git clone https://github.com/1austrartsua1/projSplitFit.git

-Make sure the project root directory is in the path of Python.
+To use the *ProjSplitFit* module, make sure the project root directory is in the path of Python.
+Alternatively, run Python from the project root directory.

-Pycharm Install
+Pycharm
 ================
 You should be able to use the VCS (Version Control System) in Pycharm.